rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                 request_spec=request_spec, async=async)
 {% endhighlight %}

+These are the first steps for firing off this live migration.
+I set the initial *task_state* of the server to `MIGRATING` and pull the *RequestSpec*.
+This *RequestSpec* comes from the *nova.objects.RequestSpec.get_by_instance_uuid* method and is passed into scheduler a little bit later on.
+The *RequestSpec* contains details about the instance that the scheduler needs to verify to determine whether enough room is present to complete the process.
+This information includes NUMANodes, vGPU/CPU, Memory, and Disk information.
+If a host was specified, the method would have included additional relevant code, but this is not important for our purposes - we're allowing the scheduler to go wild.
+Next, I take the *RespectSpec* from the previous sample and pass the `None` *host_name* and the *block_migration/disk_over_commit/async* (that we generated in Nova API) to the compute *Task_API*.
+Again, track this down by examining the imports, and we are now heading into the Conductor API!

 ### Chapter 3.
-Conductor Magic
+Conductor magic

-   Conductor is a strange beast with a general purpose to act as a go-between for compute nodes and the nova database to add a new layer of security.
-This prevents these servers from accessing the database directly in theory, however in practice Conductor winds up picking up more weight than some people think it should.
-We immediately left the Compute API and were sent into what we now know is nova.condutor.ComputeTaskAPI.live\_migrate_instance.
-Let's take a look.
-The Class "ComputeTaskAPI" is stored in the api.py file.
+Conductor is a strange beast primarily designed to act as a go-between for compute nodes and the nova database and to add a layer of security.
+This theoretically prevents the servers from accessing the database directly, however, in practice, Conductor winds up picking up more weight than some people think it should.
+When we left the Compute API, we were sent into the *nova.condutor.ComputeTaskAPI.live_migrate_instance*.
+Let's look at the class `ComputeTaskAPI`, which is stored in the *api.py* file.

-   A pretty simple chunk of code here that just sets up a new dictionary with the scheduled host name, but we didn't specify this, so a bit unimportant for our needs.
-We additionally see that from here it will call one of two locations, depending on whether an async is included for not, this also shows us that essentially "async" is a live\_migration, as this is what calls self.conductor\_compute\_rpcapi.live\_migrate_instance.
-I have included the includes for this again to show where it leads.
+#### Exploration 6

-   *nova.conductor.api.ComputeTaskAPI.live\_migrate\_instance* ->
+*nova.conductor.api.ComputeTaskAPI.live_migrate_instance* ->
 {% highlight python %}
     def live_migrate_instance():
     ...